-Coed stunt groups are its own section on the scoresheet.
+Coed stunt groups are their own section on the scoresheet.
 Coed stunts can score up to an extra 5-points on the scoresheet provided the team executes the required skills with the required number of coed stunt groups based upon the number or males on the team.

-Use these steps when judging coed.
+Use these steps when judging Coed.

-Step Action 1 Determine the number of males on the team. • Reference Coed Stunt Groups chart to determine how many males must stunt.
-2 Identify the skills performed by the required males on the team - primarily the skill of the weakest boy.
-3 Locate the lowest level skill performed by the males on the squad on the rubric, this identifies the highest possible Secondary DOD.
-4 Identify the total number of stunt groups the entire squad performed.
-5 Did the squad perform the required number of stunt groups for the highest possible DOD?
-The highest-level DOD is always based on the Coed stunt, not the all-girl stunt.
+Step Action 1 Determine the number of males on the team.
+Reference Coed Stunt Groups chart to determine how many males must stunt.
+2 Identify the skills performed by the required males on the team.
+3 Locate the lowest level skill performed by the males on the squad on the rubric, this identifies the highest possible Coed DOD.